apoorv-gehlot/fullstackopen/part2/phonebook/README.md

 # Exercises 3.19.-3.21.

+## 3.19*: Phonebook database, step7
-## Expand the frontend so that it displays some form of error message when a validation error occurs.
+Expand the frontend so that it displays some form of error message when a validation error occurs.
 Error handling can be implemented by adding a catch block